illustration of a point of light with many different light streamers extending from it.

 The process above ensures you only get the most relevant terms capable of ranking on the first page of Google.
 If you don’t see enough keywords in the top three, adjust the filter to show terms that rank in the top 10.

-Google Search Console (GSC) method
+Google Search Console method (after you publish)

 Use this method to find long-tail keywords to add to existing content on your website.
 In addition to optimizing for a few more keyphrases, you might uncover more topics to include your content.